MatthewEppelsheimer/godspeed-react/README.md

 4. Hit 'Escape'.
 Note your selected row has cleared
 5. Hit 'Escape' again.
 Note your search phrase is cleared, and results are updated to "all" records
 6. Hit 'Escape' yet a third time.
 Note the search field has lost focus.
+    - **BROKEN!** Please reload the browser window to re-focus search. 🤦🏻‍♂️
 7. Click the search field with the mouse to focus it again
-    - Caveat: 'Enter' to focus an unfocused search field is a @todo
 8. Type "monkey", and arrow down once or twice to select one of the results.
 9. Type 'Enter'.
 Note how the selected document is opened below the search results, and the document has focus
 10. Go ahead and make some edits.
-Then click the search field again (see caveat in #7 again) so you can select a different document, then click search field again and select the document you edited before — and note that your changes have persisted.
+    - If it weren't for the issue in #6 above, you could then: _Then click the search field again (see caveat in #7 again) so you can select a different document, then click search field again and select the document you edited before — and note that your changes have persisted._ But alas.
 11. With the search field focused and cleared, type "Catherine"
 12. Hit "Enter".
 Note how you've just created and are now editing a new document.